CDCgov/MaRS/docs/index.md

   * Let the mixed samples incubate at room temperature for the time indicated in the protocol for maximum recovery.
   * When removing and discarding supernatant from the wells, use a single channel or multichannel pipette and take care not to disturb the beads
   * When aspirating the cleared solution from the reaction plate and wash step, it is important to keep the plate on the magnetic stand and not disturb the separated magnetic beads.
 Aspirate slowly to prevent the beads from sliding down the sides of the wells and into the pipette tips.
-  * To prevent the carryover of beads after elution, approximately 2.5 μl of supernatant is left when the eluates are removed from the bead pellet.
+  * To prevent the carryover of beads after elution, approximately 2.5 uL of supernatant is left when the eluates are removed from the bead pellet.
   * Be sure to remove all of the ethanol from the bottom of the wells, as it can contain residual contaminants.
   * Keep the reaction plate on the magnetic stand and let it air‐dry at room temperature to prevent potential bead loss due to electrostatic forces.
 Allow for the complete evaporation of residual ethanol, because the presence of ethanol affects the performance of the subsequent reactions.
 Illumina recommends at least minutes drying time, but a longer drying time can be required.
-Remaining ethanol can be removed with a 10 μl pipette.
+Remaining ethanol can be removed with a 10 uL pipette.
   * Avoid over drying the beads, which can impact final yields.
   * Do not scrape the beads from the edge of the well using the pipette tip.
   * To maximize sample recovery during elution, incubate the sample/bead mix for 2 minutes at room temperature before placing the samples onto the magnet.